Fuzss/universal-enchants/README.md

 ### Included Data Packs

 The packs can be enabled or disabled from the `Data Packs` screen when creating a world or via the `/datapack` command in existing worlds and when playing on multiplayer servers.
+Whether a pack is added automatically when creating a new world can be changed for each pack in the common config.

 #### Additional Item Enchantments (for Minecraft 1.21.1 & 26.1+)